KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/troubleshooting.md

     a.
 Check your current directory location with the command “pwd”
     b.
 Move to a new directory with the command “cd”
     c.
 Create a new directory with the command “mkdir CodingAndCocktails”
-3. Ttype `git clone &lt;paste your examples repository url here&gt;` This will create a directory called examples for you with the contents from GitHub inside the directory.
+3. Type `git clone &lt;paste your examples repository url here&gt;` This will create a directory called examples for you with the contents from GitHub inside the directory.
 4. Open that examples directory in SublimeText.
 5. Open up the troubleshooting folder and take a look at exercise 1 (HTML focus) and work through the exercise
 6. If you finish exercise 1 try exercise 2 (CSS focus)